-New and emerging technologies are characterized by rapid development and the possibility of their combination based on digitalization and connectivity.
-Several new technologies show potential to help achieve many of the SDGs.
+2. New and emerging technologies and the Sustainable Development Goals1 to help achieve many of the SDGs.
 However, to benefit, countries will need to strengthen technology capabilities and increase access for all groups in a wide range of areas, with support from the international community.